josephleblanc/syn_parser/docs/ai_notes/testing_status_start.md

-# Test Status at Start of Refactor:
+# Test Status at Start of Refactor

 The following is the output of `cargo test` with all the compiler warnings removed.
 This should serve as a grounding point to help determine the progress of the ID refactor.